chainstack/docs/docs/operations/fabric/tools.md

 1. Next to **Access and credentials**, click **Export**.

 This will export the peer connection profile in JSON.

 #### Export the orderer connection profile

 1. On Chainstack, navigate to your network.
 1. Select **Service nodes** > **Orderer**.
 1. Click **Export**.

-This will export two files:
+This will export a ZIP archive with the following files:

 * The orderer certificate container in PEM.
 * The orderer connection profile in JSON.